 What other items are prohibited?

 Test takers may not use briefcases, handbags, or backpacks of any kind.
 Hats or hoods, except religious apparel, may not be worn.
-Sunglasses may not be worn.
+Sunglasses or other eyewear with tinted lenses may not be worn.
 Books, printed materials, and any reference materials (including, but not limited to, sticky notes, whiteboards, calendars, notebooks, guides, flyers, or other outside materials) prepared prior to the start of your session may not be used.

 Non-electronic prohibited items can remain in the room, but they must be put away and not used, accessed, or referenced during the exam.